Dr Melissa de Vel-Palumbo

 College of Business, Government and Law

-(2) A second major research stream involves examining lay beliefs about crime.
-I am particularly interested in psychological biases that influence people’s moral judgments and thinking about justice.
-Such beliefs likely affect the decisions and practices of people who work in the criminal justice system (e.g., police officers, judges, correctional officers) as well as feeding into broader societal attitudes and discourses about crime and criminal justice policy.
+A second research stream investigates the beliefs people have about crime and justice.
+I am particularly interested in psychological biases that influence people’s moral judgments, punitive attitudes, and justice-related cognitions.
+These beliefs have major impacts on the decisions and practices of people who work in the criminal justice system (e.g., police officers, judges, correctional officers) as well as feeding into broader societal attitudes and discourses about crime and criminal justice policy.
+My work in this space has contributed to understanding and challenging common beliefs and attitudes that impede the effective reintegration of people who have been convicted of crime.

 Qualifications